naddeok96/ball_and_pipe_control/README.md

 README.md

 SCFBA Specification Sheet.pdf
+In this file, the ball and pipe instruction manual is shown.
+Every bit of information that was needed to complete thing project

 ir2y.m
 The file was originally provided to the group by Kyle Naddeo, but adjustments had to be made according to the PLC control system.